John Gotti: "The Teflon Don"

-Gotti often smiled and waved at television cameras at his trials, which gained him favor with some of the general public.
-Gotti's newfound fame had at least one positive effect; upon the revelation of his attacker's occupation, and amid reports of intimidation by the Gambinos, Romual Piecyk decided not to testify against Gotti thanks to Boško "The Yugo" Radonjić, the head of the Westies in Hell's Kitchen, Manhattan.
-When the trial began in March 1986, Piecyk testified he was unable to remember who attacked him.
-The case was promptly dismissed, with the New York Post summarizing the proceedings with the headline "I Forgotti!"
-It was later revealed that Gambino thugs had severed Piecyk's brake lines, made threatening phone calls and stalked him before the trial.
+Gotti often smiled and waved at news cameras at his trials, which gained him favor with some of the general public.
+His newfound notoriety had at least one positive effect; upon the revelation of his attacker's occupation, and amid reports of intimidation by the Gambinos, Piecyk decided not to testify against Gotti, thanks to Boško "The Yugo" Radonjić, the head of the Westies in Hell's Kitchen.
+When Gotti's trial began in March 1986, Piecyk testified he was unable to remember who attacked him.
+The case was promptly dismissed, with the New York Post summarizing the proceedings with the headline, "I For Gotti!"
+It was later revealed that Gambino mobsters had severed Piecyk's brake lines, made threatening phone calls and stalked Piecyk before the trial.

-On April 13, 1986, DeCicco was killed when his car was bombed following a visit to Castellano loyalist James Failla.
-The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese family, under orders of Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.
+On April 13, 1986, Frank DeCicco was killed in a car bombing following a visit to Castellano loyalist James Failla.
+The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese family, under orders of Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.
 Bombs had long been banned by the Mafia out of concern that it would put innocent people in harm's way, leading the Gambinos to initially suspect that "zips"—Sicilian mafiosi working in the U.S.—were behind it; zips were well known for using bombs.

 Following the bombing, Judge Eugene Nickerson, presiding over Gotti's racketeering trial, rescheduled to avoid a jury tainted by the resulting publicity, while Giacalone had Gotti's bail revoked due to evidence of witness intimidation in the Piecyk case.
-From jail, Gotti ordered the murder of Robert DiBernardo by Gravano; both DiBernardo and Ruggiero had been vying to succeed DeCicco until Ruggiero accused DiBernardo of challenging Gotti's leadership.
+From jail, Gotti ordered the murder of DiBernardo by Gravano; both DiBernardo and Ruggiero had been vying to succeed DeCicco until Ruggiero accused DiBernardo of challenging Gotti's leadership.
 When Ruggiero, also under indictment, had his bail revoked for his abrasive behavior in preliminary hearings, a frustrated Gotti instead promoted Armone to underboss.